 Bones

 You can use any bones; I have made this bone broth recipe with leftover turkey, chicken or beef bones.
+If you have a local butcher you may be able to get a variety of bones for a steal.

 - turkey- use 2 lbs of bones and try to use a variety (include skin, cartilage and scraps)